 (Yes, “Graceless Lady” could easily be a loving, personal reference to one’s younger sister.)

-That's it, nothing fancy; just obvious to me (and maybe only me, doesn't matter).
-Many point toward facts, many of which are not in dispute, but few have to do with the song's original genesis.
-I'm with Faulkner, I don't give a damn for facts, just truth.
-And that's what I hear in "Wild Horses."
+That’s it, nothing fancy; just obvious to me (and maybe only me, doesn’t matter).
+I go with Faulkner, I don’t give a damn for facts, just the truth.
+And that’s what I hear in “Wild Horses.”

 Here’s a little exercise that I had done in the original comment section of the No Depression article.
 It’s based on an interview with Mick Jagger in 1971 [my comments are within in brackets]: